learning-zone/spring-boot-basics/README.md

 new instance of Employee will be inserted to HashMap

 #### Q. Given a string "abc" or any other string print all possible combinations of it.
 *TODO*
-#### Q. Given table Employee and Department write a sql statement to find count of employees department
-*TODO*
 #### Q. Difference between classnotfound and noclassdeffound
 *TODO*